MY BOOK SHOP

 … endings (perhaps it’s a genre/age/technology thing) but I have enjoyed the writing style very much.

 I cannot pretend to understand all the endings (perhaps it’s a genre/age/technology thing) but I have enjoyed the writing style very much.
 Do I detect the influence of H.P Lovecraft, Kafka, Stephen King and of course…Edgar Allen Poe?
 Would certainly recommend ‘The Perpetuity of Memory’.
 Steve Laker is a writer to watch out for.
-(4/5 stars).
+(4/5).

 The Paradoxicon (Original novel, paperback)